Points of Interest: What to See and Places to Visit in Kerala

 - Kerala has earned itself the moniker of ‘Home of Ayurveda’.

-- Kerala was first place in world where a communist government was democratically elected.
+- Kerala was first place in the world where a communist government was democratically elected.
 This happened back in 1957.

 The list of facts can go on and on.
-However, since that is not the prime objective of the article, switching to list of beautiful Kerala destinations or Kerala tourist attractions is a meaningful move.
+However, since that is not the prime objective of the article, switching to a list of beautiful Kerala destinations or Kerala tourist attractions is a meaningful move.